- I’ve heard CrossFit, weightlifting, exercising is dangerous…

 - So, what’s the difference between the Fitness, Performance & Competition programming?

 - Can I blend this with additional running, yoga, spin class, etc.?

 - Can I workout while I’m sore?
 Will I ever stop being sore?

 - I want to compete in fitness as a sport (CrossFit Games, local throwdowns, etc).
 What does that entail?

-This is also one of the most common areas for concern trolling from friends and family.
-“Oh, you’re going to start CrossFit?
-I heard that’s really dangerous.”
-Of course, some people are legitimately concerned, but there’s often an insidious habit of people attempting to shoot down those who are close to them when they want to do something different – whether that’s involving exercise, career changes, starting a side business, trying a new diet, etc.
+Unfortunately, there’s often an insidious habit of people attempting to shoot down those who are close to them when they want to do something different – whether that’s starting to exercise, trying a new diet, working on a side business, or making a career change.